Snowbirds : Canada's 431 Air Demonstration Squadron

 We’re done making some noise in Summerside and the Egmont Bay area and begin to follow the Northumberland Strait back to Charlottetown.
 I am offered the opportunity to fly again.
-With a bit more confidence, it is much more fun and without realizing, I am reminded to watch my height as we are now really high up and the other jets are merely pinpoints below.
+With a bit more confidence, it feels much more fun and without realizing, I am reminded to watch my height as we are now really high up and the other jets are pinpoints below.

 With a slight push forward on the center stick, we descend quickly towards the Confederation Bridge.

-I mention how great it would be to get an image of the snowbirds over the bridge.
+I mention how great it would be to get an image of the Snowbirds over the bridge.
 Morgan reminds me of the rule that all Snowbirds must always fly in numerical order and with us being in jet 9, we are required to always stay behind #8.
 It's their way to stay safe but also to my benefit, I had a view of everyone.

 We make a wide turn over the New Brunswick side and come in high nearly inverted towards the bridge.
 This was the most g-force I felt on the entire flight.
 It hurt a little bit.

 The tail smoke is turned on and the chase begins and the scene in front of me becomes a work of art.
 It was a beautiful thing as we flew into, over and under the lines of the jets in front.
 The footage from the GoPro I had velcroed to the dash was fantastic.

 11:40 am arrive at Confederation Bridge.

 11:49 am arrive back to Charlottetown.